 The design of the facility allows for non-destructive, high resolution in situ measurements on root growth and soil water dynamics.
 The soil monoliths can be fitted with a wide range of sensors.

-The rhizolysimeter has been structured to simulate crop growth in a phase garming rotation in order to investigate its impact on dryland salinity.
+The rhizolysimeter has been structured to simulate crop growth in a phase farming rotation in order to investigate its impact on dryland salinity.
 An understanding of the root growth and water dynamics in the subsequent crop phase of a pasture/crop rotation would help to develop farming systems that reduce dryland salinity problems.

 Root growth dynamics - each soil monolith is fitted with six minirhizolysimeters.
 Minirhizolysimeters are transparent 3mm thick Perspex tubes that allow visual monitoring of roots.
 The minirhizolysimeters are 3cm in diameter and have been installed horizontally at 20, 40, 65, 90, 145 and 205 cm depths.
 There are a total of 144 minirhizolysimeters.
 Analogue and digital image equipment allows for the capturing of root images for quantifying root dynamics in situ.

 Soil water dynamics - Seven TDR (time Domain Reflectrometry) sensors to measure soil water content are fitted to each soil monolith.
 The TDR are three-rod 30cm sensors connected to a Tektronix 1502C cable tester.
 The TDRs have been inserted at 15, 30, 55, 75, 105, 135, 190cm depths.
 The system is controlled by a Campbell Scientific data logger and 24 multiplexer units.
-There are a total of 168 TDR sensors, which have ben programmed to measure soil water content every 48 minutes.
+There are a total of 168 TDR sensors, which have been programmed to measure soil water content every 48 minutes.

 Crop evaporation fluxes - A portable, closed cylindrical chamber is used for rapid measurements of evapotranspiration fluxes.
-The chamber (120cmhigh, 80cm diameter) comprises an aluminum frame covered with Mylar film and fitted with two small rotating fans for mixing the air.
+The chamber (120cmhigh, 80cm diameter) comprises an aluminium frame covered with Mylar film and fitted with two small rotating fans for mixing the air.
 A combined temperature and humidity sensor connected to a data logger allows for measurements of evaporation flux to be taken at one second intervals.

 The construction of the rhizolysimeter facility commenced in 1995 an was funded by an ARC Mechanism B Infrastructure Grant of $160,000.
 A further grant was obtained from the CSU Research Infrastructure Block Grant scheme of $30,000 to complete the instrumentation of the facility.
 The facility become operational in 1998.